-We are offering free shipping by UPS Ground for 5 gallon pails of this product purchased online and shipping to the Lower 48 United States.
+We are offering free shipping for 5 gallon pails of this product purchased online and shipping to the Lower 48 United States.
 Offer does not apply to Alaska, Hawaii, and the US Territories.
 Free Shipping applies to this item only and not the entire order.

 Sikkens Proluxe.
 The same great Sikkens formula you know and trust, slightly different labels.

 The high quality formula that is synonymous with the Sikkens name is exactly the same as before.
 Only the name is changing.
 You can be confident that the product is the same in the can regardless of whether the name is Sikkens or ProLuxe .
 Please click here, here, or here for further information from PPG on this change.

 Sikkens Proluxe Cetol 23 RE is a premium, translucent, exterior wood base coat to be used with Sikkens Proluxe Cetol 1 RE Wood Finish.
 Its superior oil alkyd formulation offers excellent penetration and adhesion to vertical wood surfaces.
 Sikkens Proluxe Cetol 23 RE offers superior UV protection, and is highly transparent, water repellent, weather resistant, flexible, and breathable.

 When used as a system, this product provides a durable, rich film that will protect from harmful UV rays and minimize peeling and blistering.
 The inclusion of translucent iron oxide pigments and UV absorbers gives excellent UV protection and color retention.
 Sikkens Proluxe Cetol 1 RE Wood Finish MUST be applied to properly prepared wood as the basecoat before applying the Sikkens Proluxe Cetol 23 Plus RE Top Coat.